Seattle Children’s to reopen operating rooms tied to mold; 1 of 6 patients infected has died

 Seattle Children’s will reopen its 14 operating rooms Thursday after closing them in May because of a fungus that has infected six patients since last year, resulting in one death.

-But even while hospital officials said Wednesday they’re confident the operating rooms are free of Aspergillus mold spores after installing new air-handling equipment and stringently cleaning and testing, administrators didn’t say why the hospital had not notified families of patients potentially exposed to the toxic mold last year.
+But even while hospital officials said Wednesday they’re confident the operating rooms are free of Aspergillus mold spores after installing new air-handling equipment and stringently cleaning and testing, administrators didn’t say whether the hospital had notified families of patients potentially exposed to the toxic mold last year.

 Dr. Mark Del Beccaro, Children’s chief medical officer, said Wednesday that after extensive testing and cleaning since May, the risk to patients is “incredibly low.”